Greetings California Choral Composers!

 THE NEW CCDA CHORAL SERIES FROM PAVANE PUBLISHING!

 That’s right!
 The California Choral Directors Association is “leading the way” in bringing new and wonderful choral music to you!
 Pieces that are generated by our organization through commissions and competitions, etc. are now eligible to be considered for our new choral series.
 Allan Petker at Pavane Publishing has partnered with us to create this new and exciting series which was launched at our March 2019 convention in San Jose.

 We launched our new series with the 2017 ECCO Heussenstamm Choral Competition winner, Jasper Randall’s Cloths of Heaven (see above).
 Congratulations Jasper!
 We hope our CCDA members will consider programming this lovely work, as well as the many works that will follow in the coming years.
 Cheers!

 HONOR CHOIR COMMISSIONS

 Dale Trumbore was commissioned by the CCDA Board to write a new piece for the CCDA All-State Mixed Honor Choir 2017.
-Her new work, Like Something Newly Freed, was conducted beautifully by Amanda Quist at CASMEC in February.
+Her work Like Something Newly Freed was conducted beautifully by Dr. Amanda Quist at CASMEC.
 It was a wonderfully moving premiere for the students and all in the audience.
-Read all about Dale and listen to her music at www.DaleTrumbore.com.
+Read all about Dale and listen to her music at DaleTrumbore.com.